preraulab/DYNAM-O/README.md

     * proportion normalization: Ratio of SO-power to total power
     * No normalization
 3. Create SO-Power and frequency bins based on desired SO-Power and frequency window and step sizes
-4. Compute TF-peak rate in each pixel of SO-Power-Frequency histogram
+4. Compute TF peak rate in each pixel of SO-Power-Frequency histogram
-    * Count how many TF-peaks fall into each pixel's given frequency and SO-Power bin
+    * Count how many TF peaks fall into each pixel's given frequency and SO-Power bin
     * Divide by total sleep time spent in the given SO-Power bin

 ### SO-phase Histogram Calculation
-Inputs: Raw EEG timeseries and TF-peak frequencies and times
+Inputs: Raw EEG timeseries and TF peak frequencies and times
 1. Compute SO-Phase on 0.3-1.5Hz bandpassed EEG timeseries
     * Compute Herbert transform of bandpassed signal
     * Unwrap Herbert phase (so that it is in terms of cumulative radians)
-    * Interpolate phase at each TF-peak time
+    * Interpolate phase at each TF peak time
-    * Rewrap phase of each TF-peak so that 0 radians corresponds to SO peak and -pi or pi corresponds to SO trough
+    * Rewrap phase of each TF peak so that 0 radians corresponds to SO peak and -pi or pi corresponds to SO trough
 2. Create SO-Phase and frequency bins based on desired SO-Phase and frequency window and step sizes
-3. Compute TF-peak rate in each pixel of SO-Phase-Frequency histogram
+3. Compute TF peak rate in each pixel of SO-Phase-Frequency histogram
-    * Count how many TF-peaks fall into each pixel's given frequency and SO-Phase bin
+    * Count how many TF peaks fall into each pixel's given frequency and SO-Phase bin
     * Divide by total sleep time spent in the given SO-Phase bin
 4. Normalize each frequency row of histogram so that row integration adds to 1

 ## Optimizations
 This code is an optimized version of what was used in Stokes et. al., 2022.
 The following is a list of the changes made during optimization.
 The original unoptimized paper code can be found [here](https://github.com/preraulab/DYNAM-O/tree/transient_oscillation_paper).
-* Candidate TF-Peak regions that are below the duration and bandwidth cutoffs are now removed prior to trimming and peak property calculations
+* Candidate TF peak regions that are below the duration and bandwidth cutoffs are now removed prior to trimming and peak property calculations
 * Empty regions that come out of the merge procedure are now removed prior to trimming and peak property calculations
 * Watershed and the merging procedure now run on a lower resolution spectrogram (downsampled from the input spectrogram using decimation) to get the rough watershed regions, which are then mapped back onto the high-resolution spectrogram, from which trimming and peak property calculations are done.
 * Spectrogram segment size reduced from 60s to 30s